TahsinOP/e_Yantra_2023-2024_Cosmo_Logitstic/README.md

 #### Task4A :

 #### Task4B :
+ i .The main issue was with servoing ( not axis mapping ) we were directly using the difference calculated and scaling it to the twist messages ii .
+The above logic worked well in simualation performed very poorly in hardware Solution : Should have used the unit vector logic suggested in 2A ( Find the unit vector using diff_vector / distance and scale it accordingly ) .
+This will handle the velocities of the end-effector more dynamically
 1. Task 4A : 2nd slot completed ( Marks : 10/35)

    Status : Navigation and docking completed ( Need to attach and undock)